Technology: Environmental

 Technology can have both positive and negative effects on the environment.
-Environmental technology, describes an array of technologies which seek to reverse, mitigate or halt environmental damage to the environment.
+Environmental technology describes an array of technologies that seek to reverse, mitigate, or halt environmental damage to the environment.
 This can include measures to halt pollution through environmental regulations, capture and storage of pollution, or using pollutant byproducts in other industries.
 Other examples of environmental technology include deforestation and the reversing of deforestation.
 Emerging technologies in the fields of climate engineering may be able to halt or reverse global warming and its environmental impacts, although this remains highly controversial.
 As technology has advanced, so too has the negative environmental impact, with increased release of greenhouse gases, including methane, nitrous oxide and carbon dioxide, into the atmosphere, causing the greenhouse effect.
-This continues to gradually heat the earth, causing global warming and climate change.
-Measures of technological innovation correlates with a rise in greenhouse gas emissions.
+This continues to gradually heat the Earth, causing global warming and climate change.
+Measures of technological innovation correlate with a rise in greenhouse gas emissions.

 Pollution

 Pollution, the presence of contaminants in an environment that causes adverse effects, could have been present as early as the Inca Empire.
 They used a lead sulfide flux in the smelting of ores, along with the use of a wind-drafted clay kiln, which released lead into the atmosphere and the sediment of rivers.